-Laser vision correction is a procedure that improves vision by permanently changing the shape of the cornea (the clear covering of the front of the eye) with a laser.
+Laser vision correction is a type of laser eye surgery that improves vision by permanently changing the shape of the cornea (the clear covering of the front of the eye) with a laser.

-Laser Assisted In Situ Keratomileusis (LASIK), Hyperopic Laser Assisted In Situ Keratomileusis (HLASIK), Hyperopic Photorefractive Keratectomy (HPRK) and Photorefractive Keratectomy (PRK).
+We offer LASIK, or Laser Assisted In Situ Keratomileusis, Hyperopic Laser Assisted In Situ Keratomileusis (HLASIK), Hyperopic Photorefractive Keratectomy (HPRK) and Photorefractive Keratectomy (PRK).

 LASIK involves lifting a flap of the cornea and then applying the laser treatment below the surface.
 This is a technical procedure that allows for a more controlled healing process.
 During PRK the laser treatment is applied to the surface of the eye, making the healing process more extensive.